kuzzleio/kuzzle/docs/API.WebSocket.md

 You can connect your application directly to Kuzzle, using WebSockets.

-This will give you a direct access to the Kuzzle's router controller, dispatching your queries to the right components, which in turn will send you back a ``response``
+This will give you a direct access to Kuzzle's router controller, dispatching your queries to the right components, which in turn will send you back a ``response``

 ## Index